equinor/ert/docs/rst/manual/advanced/api.rst

 .. _load_file:
 .. topic:: EclGrid, EclInitFile

-   This function will load an ECLIPSE file in restart format (i.e., *restart file* or *INIT file*), the keywords in this file can then subsequently be used in ``ECLREGION_SELECT_VALUE_XXX`` commands below.
+   This function will load an ECLIPSE file in restart format (i.e. *restart file* or *INIT file*), the keywords in this file can then subsequently be used in ``ECLREGION_SELECT_VALUE_XXX`` commands below.
 The ``KEY`` argument is a string which will be used later when we refer to the content of this